m3data/entangled-cognition-protocol/README.md

 For deeper theoretical grounding, see the [Theoretical Overview](theory/theoretical-overview.md) document.

-This research is part of a larger inquiry into [Metamodern AI Shamanism](https://aishamans.substack.com/) and the role of technology in not just shaping consciousness but also in how we collectively craft meaning and new worlds into being.
+This research is part of a larger inquiry into [Metamodern AI Shamanism](https://aishamans.substack.com/) and the role of technology in not just shaping consciousness but also in how we [collectively craft](https://collectivefuturecrafting.net/) meaning and new worlds into being.
 It is also woven into a broader tapestry of work for a book chapter being drafted titled: "Mirrors, Machines and Entangled Minds: Reimagining Personhood and Moral Imagination in the Age of AI".
-Further details on this chapter will be shared later in 2025.
+Further details on this chapter will be shared later in 2025 once the publisher has confirmed details, contracts and all that jazz.

 ---

 ## Structure

-- `ECP-field-journal/`: An interface for logging entries on experiments and reflections.
+- ECP-field-journal: An interface for logging entries on experiments and reflections.
-- `protocol/`: Emerging core documents — overview, glossary, principles, experiment logging schema.
+- [Protocol](protocol/overview-and-background.md): Emerging core documents and resources for the Entangled Cognition Protocol.
-- `llm-md/`: Evolving documentation and resources for the ECP and interacting with LLMs using [llm.md](https://llm.md) developed by Hugo O'Connor at [Anuna Research](https://www.anuna.io/).
+- llm-md: This will contain documentation and resources for using the protocol and interacting with LLMs using [llm.md](https://llm.md) developed by Hugo O'Connor at [Anuna Research](https://www.anuna.io/).
-- `templates/`: Ritual journaling templates and JSON schema for logging.
-- `theory/`: Work in process theoretical grounding and explorations.
+- [Theory](protocol/theory/theoretical-overview.md): Work in process theoretical grounding and explorations.
-- `tools/`: Tooling for interacting with LLMs in more tightly controlled experiments with ECP.
+- [Data Structures](protocol/theory/data-structures/example-experiment-schema.json): the current JSON schema for logging experiments that is used in the ECP Field Journal.

 ---